Skip to main content

 Brief biography

-I have been a faculty member at the University of Wisconsin-La Crosse (UWL) since August 2014.
-Prior to that, I was a school psychology practitioner for 13 years in Minnesota, six in a traditional direct service role and seven in a systems-level data coach position.
+Prior to coming to UWL, I was a school psychology practitioner for 13 years in Minnesota, six in a traditional direct service role and seven in a systems-level data coach position.
 I am also a past NASP Delegate from Minnesota and Past President of the Minnesota School Psychologists Association (MSPA).
 I have most frequently taught courses addressing the roles and functions of school psychologists, assessment of students with emotional and behavioral needs, and practicum and internship supervision.
+Equity and social justice are also an important part of both my teaching and service.
+In January 2020, I participated in UWL's Racial (and Intersecting) Identity Symposium for Equitable University Progress (RISE UP).

 Education